nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ![commandcombination2](images/commandcombination2.png)

 Now you can easily use `marktask 2` to mark the second task, that was previously not on the viewable list as complete.
-To go back to viewing all tasks and "remove" the filtered view, simply type `listtasks` to get the original list of tasks:
+Finally, to go back to viewing all tasks and "remove" the filtered view, simply type `listtasks` to get the original list of tasks:

 ![commandcombination3](images/commandcombination3.png)

-This general method of using the `findClient`/`findOrder`/`findTask` to narrow the list down, before using other commands that act on the list of items is something we expect will be useful for you.

 [return to top](#table-of-contents)